Congratulations on your decision to be married!

 Photography / Videography

 The focus of the wedding should be on the ceremony, not the photographer.
 Photographers are encouraged not to use flash during the ceremony and to be unobtrusive.
-Videotaping equipment should be set up in a stationary location to one side or in the balcony.
+Videotaping equipment should be set up in a stationary location to one side.

 The couple must secure a marriage license prior to the rehearsal.
 Contact any Ohio county courthouse for more information.
 Ceremonies cannot be performed without this license.

 On behalf of Cuyahoga Valley Church…

 …please accept our deepest sympathy on the loss of your loved one.
 We understand that this will be a difficult time for you and your family.
 Know that God understands even more, as Jesus Himself experienced sorrow and grief.

 First and foremost, we will pray for you.
 And should you desire, our staff will come alongside you in the funeral planning and process here at CVC.